-A awesome FPS developed by Rare for the Nintendo 64 and Playstation console, based on the 1995 James Bond film GoldenEye.
+GoldenEye is an awesome FPS game developed by Rare for the Nintendo 64 and Playstation consoles, based on the 1995 James Bond film GoldenEye.

 STORY / GAMEPLAY GoldenEye is a first person shooter game that plays much like its spiritual successor, Perfect Dark, also developed by Rare.
-The game menu system is presented as an MI6 dossier having four save files are available to track the Bond's progress through the game's twenty missions, each of which may be played on "Agent", "Secret Agent" or "00-Agent" difficulty level.
-The higher the difficulty the more is required by the player to complete additional and more complex objectives.
-M, Q, and Miss Moneypenny (!) provide background information on the chosen mission and its goals.
-Your initial weapon in most missions is James Bond's Walther PPK.
-Most of the game's firearms are modeled on real-life counterparts (although their names are altered), while others are based on fictitious devices featured in the Bond films.
-Perhaps GoldenEye's greatest impact was its introduction of multiplayer deathmatch on the console.
+The game menu system is presented as an MI6 dossier having four save files available to track Bond's progress through the game's 20 different missions, each of which may be played in an "Agent", "Secret Agent" or "00-Agent" difficulty level.
+The higher the difficulty the more is required by the player to complete additional and complex objectives.
+M, Q, and Miss Moneypenny (!) provide background information on the chosen mission as well as its main objectives.
+Your basic weapon in most missions is James Bond's Walther PPK handgun.
+Most of the game's firearms are modeled based on real-life counterparts (although their names are altered), while others are based on fictional devices featured in the Bond films.
+The most innovative detail is that this game introduced multiplayer deathmatches on the console for the first time.

-The graphics in N64 are incredible.
-From installations deep under the snow to lush Cuban jungles, each environment looks really good, with a decent amount of detail and very smooth 3D animation!
-The sound features absolutely perfect music of the original movie theme, as well as several high-quality digitized sound effects which adds a lot of ambience to the game's action, presentation and atmosphere.
+The graphics in the N64 version are incredible.
+From the installations dug deep under the snow to the lush Cuban jungles, each environment looks really nice, with a decent amount of detail and very smooth 3D animation!
+The sound features absolutely perfect music taken from the original movie as well as several high-quality, digitized sound effects which add a lot to the game's action, presentation and atmosphere.
 GoldenEye is surely one of the best N64 games ever developed.

 In-game music sample: